 Procedures and Tasks: Staff will create project update sheets for all FY 2025 and FY 2025 projects in the NATS TIP.
 These sheets will be used to solicit monthly updates from agencies with projects.
 This allows staff to keep the MPO committees informed on the status of all projects.
-Staff will monitor the remaining FY 2025 obligation authority from MDOT to keep the MPO committees informed so that obligation authority does not run out before all NATS projects are obligated.
-Each year staff will produce a report on the status of projects in the TIP indicating when projects went over the estimate or produced bid savings.
+Staff will monitor the remaining FY 2025 obligation authority from MDOT to keep the MPO committees informed so that the obligation authority does not run out before all NATS projects are obligated.
+Each year, staff will produce a report on the status of projects in the TIP, indicating when projects went over the estimate or produced bid savings.
 Staff will explore ways to report on the TIP projects that are easy to understand for MPO members and the public.
 This includes putting more information about projects on the SWMPC website using maps and photos to better visualize where projects are occurring and what type of work will be completed.

 Outcome Timeline Monitor and report progress regarding the implementation of Monthly projects in the TIP.
-Continued monitoring of projects in the FY 2023-2026 TIP Continuous Full utilization of bid savings Continuous Updating project data on the SWMPC website As Needed Development of annual Federally Obligated Project Report 1st Quarter
+Monitoring of projects in the FY 2026-2029 TIP Continuous Full utilization of bid savings Continuous Updating project data on the SWMPC website As Needed Update MPO Performance Measures targets.
+Annually Development of the annual Federally Obligated Project 1st Quarter Report